* Geographic and topographic maps created from the USGS/ESRI ArcGIS mapping software and database

-Winston-Salem is located in the western piedmont of North Carolina.
-Because of a weather process know as cold air damming, the city is one of the most freezing rain and sleet prone parts of the United States.
-Cold air damming occurs most frequently when a high pressure system centered in the Northeast or Middle Atlantic states tries to rotate cold air into the Appalachian Mountains.
-The mountain barrier inhibits the dense cold air from moving west so it moves south and southwest along the piedmont to the east.
-Often the cold air spills into the mountain valleys including cities like Asheville.
-If warm air moves over the cold air and rain falls from the warmer air into the cold air, freezing rain and sleet occur.
-Sometimes the vertical temperature structure of the air can be cold enough for snow except in the lowest several hundred to several thousand feet.
-Cold air damming can supply the cold air near the surface necessary to allow the snow to reach the ground without melting.
+Winston-Salem is located in the Western Piedmont of North Carolina.
+Because of a weather process know as cold air damming, the city is one of the most freezing rain and sleet prone parts of the Southeast United States.
+Cold air damming occurs most frequently when a high pressure system centered in the Northeast or Middle Atlantic states tries to circulate dense low-level cold air into the Appalachian Mountains from the east.
+The mountain barrier inhibits the cold air from moving west so it moves south and southwest along the Foothills, Piedmont, and Coastal Plain to the east.
+Often the cold air spills into the mountain valleys including cities like Asheville, NC.
+If rain falls into the cold air, freezing rain occurs if the temperatures are below freezing.
+Sometimes the vertical temperature profile of the air is cold enough to support snow except in the lowest several hundred to a few thousand feet.
+In this case, cold air damming can supply the cold air needed at the surface so the snow can reach the ground.